 Once you know the year of construction and the names of early occupants, you can start pulling out the stories of their lives.
 This is one of the most rewarding parts of researching your home’s history.
 You can get a sense of the people who lived there, and how they used the home.
 Was your home owned by a single family?
 Did it change hands many times before you lived there?
 Enjoy piecing together the stories of everyone who used the property.
 The below resources will help:

 Vernon's City Directories

 City directories help researchers trace individuals, families, and businesses.
-They usually include an alphabetical listing of adult residents, with their occupation and address.
+They usually include an alphabetical listing of adult residents, with their occupations and address.
 If you haven’t yet found your home’s construction date, search the general era of your home and look for the first time it is mentioned in the directory.
 Once you have a presumed date, you can then compile a list of owners from that date forward.
 We have Vernon's City Directories for the years 1959-2013.
-To access fully searchable and downloadable digital copies visit our Burlington History Digital Archive.
+To access fully searchable and downloadable digital copies, visit our Burlington History Digital Archive.

 Compiled by Women’s Institute branches, Tweedsmuir Histories are valuable historical accounts of the rural areas of Ontario and can sometimes include information about houses and other buildings.
 You might find accounts of your home and its residents in these volumes.
 Held in BPL’s Burlington History Room, we have the original Nelson and Aldershot Tweedsmuir History Scrapbooks.
 While the originals are fragile and cannot be accessed, we have created digital reproduction copies.